MicrosoftDocs/Hololens/hololens/hololens-insider.md

 - Minor updates were made to the virtual keyboard, including optimization of the keyboard suggestions that are presented to users and improved audio feedback while typing.
 - Prior to this update, users were often unclear when dictation from the virtual keyboard was available.
 Users now see a spinning icon while dictation is being initiated and the dictation tip to begin speaking is only displayed once dictation is available.
 - The "Add Account" button on the sign-in screen can now be found above the list of existing accounts on the device.
 It is now visible regardless of your scroll position on the screen.
+- Fixed an issue where users could not specify the active hour range for Windows Update via the Settings App.
+- Fixed an issue where it may take several minutes for the first-time user setup (Iris enrollment, PIN enrollment, etc.) to show up after a user signs in to a device for the first time.
+- Fixed an issue with the Settings App where some launch URIs were handled incorrectly.

 ## Start receiving Insider builds